Blood in the Chocolate (2016)

 Being a cynic is not always the most conductive to long term happiness but you do get to be right a lot.

-Blood in the Chocolate is an adventure centred around the burglary of a willy-wonka inspired chocolate factory.
-It is supposed to be shock-funny in the manner of The Doom-Cave of the Crystal-Headed Children, and it shares some of its design elements (i.e the main antagonists are great hordes of slow moving, weak opponents) but it ends up being boring, stupid, miserable and disgusting (not in a funny way sadly).
+Blood in the Chocolate is an adventure centered around the burglary of a Willy-wonka inspired chocolate factory.
+It is supposed to be shock-funny in the manner of The Doom-Cave of the Crystal-Headed Children, and it shares some of its design elements (i.e the main antagonists are great hordes of slow moving, weak opponents) but it ends up being boring, stupid, miserable and disgusting.
 This won an Ennie for best Adventure?
 Is Kiel a mind-controlling mutant super-villain by day and a shitty-rpg designer by night?
 All of this will be answered and more (but the answer is no, he is a shitty-rpg designer by day and by night).

 So Lucia is obsessed with Peter Paul Rubens paintings of herself and if the PCs are smart they find a bunch of his paintings in the entrance room and meeting room almost the second they break in and they are about 1000 sp a pop.
 Stealing any of them or fucking with any of the locked doors tends to trigger a gas trap, infecting your players with some sort of weird disease that transforms them in various, candy inspired ways.
 You can swell to enormous size (even if you somehow survive, your skin is now permanently blue, there you go fucktard!), turn into taffy, emit a scent that causes others to want to eat you, swell up into a sort of helium balloon (notice a disturbing trend towards making your players fat), get rocky candy skin, get addicted to chocolate to the point where you will keep eating it until you explode (take a drink) or explosively vomit corrosive chocolate.
 Just about everything in the factory is coated with berry poison.